Life Expectancy in Some People With HIV Exceeds Average

-The decision to start treatment is different for every person with HIV and is a conversation best had with his or her doctor.
+The decision to start treatment is different for every person with HIV and is a conversation best had with one's doctor.
 But research consistently finds that one of the benefits of starting HIV treatment as early as possible may be a longer life.
-In fact, a new study from the U.S. shows that, for people who start treatment before their CD4+ count falls below 350, their average life expectancy can be equal to -- or, in some cases, even higher than -- the general population.
+In fact, a new study from the U.S. shows that, for people who start treatment before their CD4+ count falls below 350, their average life expectancy can be equal to -- or, in some cases, even higher than -- that of the general population.

 For a disease that was once considered a death sentence, this is huge news, especially because life expectancy and mortality are often on the mind of people newly diagnosed with HIV and those considering starting treatment.

 Meanwhile, a second recent study looked at death rates for non-AIDS-defining illnesses among people who started HIV treatment when they had a CD4+ count above 350.
 It found that the non-AIDS death rate was not, and had never been, any higher than among a comparable group of HIV-negative people.